 However, with a 50mm lens, you do not need to hesitate to shoot indoors with less lighting.

-One of the advantages, of course, is that we do not have to force a high ISO value later.
+One of the advantages is that we do not have to force a high ISO value later.

-This helps you to take photos where lights are scarce or at nighttime.
+This helps you take photos when lights are scarce or at nighttime.

 6. Good with the Models

 Lens focal length and crop factor are two things that are closely related, especially with the variety of sensor sizes that are applied to various digital cameras today.

 The various sensor sizes will create different viewing angles when used on cameras with sensors of different sizes (assuming the lenses used have the same focal length and can be used in all cameras).

 When the camera sensor is smaller than the lens diameter, the angle of view we get will be narrower.